Start the Fall out WRITE!

 Reserve Your Spot Now!

 Click now and you’ll get an immediate email confirming your seat.
-Instant confirmation only available online. *Includes snacks, beverages and inappropriate conversation.
+Instant confirmation only available online.
+(To pay by check, see below) *Includes food, snacks, pot luck, beverages, champagne and inappropriate conversation.
 (See the end of this post for Atlanta class location.)

 GIFT this class to someone you love!
 Enrollees will receive a gorgeous gift certificate attached to your confirmation email (if I do say so my own damn self).
 Printable, and ready to put under a bow!
 WOW, how great will THAT look ?